Johannes0021/godot-cpp-util/include/godot_cpp_util/ecs/README.md

     // It defines how fields are interpreted, serialized, and edited. static const auto& descriptor() {
         static const auto descriptor = C_Descriptor{
-            //"ComponentName", // Defaults to "Data" if not explicitly specified.
+            // "ComponentName", // Defaults to an empty string if not explicitly specified.
+            // When registered via a resource, this name is used directly.
+If it is empty, the name
+            // is taken from GD_ECS_COMPONENT, for example GD_ECS_COMPONENT(ECS, C_Data, Data)
+            // assigns the name "Data".

             // Field with explicit PropertyInfo and setter and getter.
             C_Field{&Data::id, PropertyInfo(Variant::INT, "id"), "set_id", "get_id"},